 If the bone has not deformed the extremity, a simple splint will immobilize the fracture, prevent further injury to soft tissues and promote appropriate healing.
 Popular commercial splints such as the SAM (Splint, Aluminum, Malleable ) splint are useful but you could improvise by wrapping a pillow around the injury and securing with duct tape.
 This method gives both immobilization and padding.
 Even some sticks and strips of cloth from a T-shirt will do in a pinch.

 Oftentimes, the bone will be obviously bent or otherwise deformed, and the fracture must be “reduced”, that is, replaced so that the broken ends of the bone are realigned.
 Although this will be painful, normal healing and complete recovery will not occur until the two ends of the broken bone are realigned to their original position.
 This is best performed with two people, and will be painful to perform.
-If you don’t reduce the deformity, however, you will get this:

 We’ll discuss more about the procedure to reduce a fracture and other factors in assuring good healing in our next article….